publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schP/ptIV/m__us_usc_t26_s1236.md

     (b) __Ordinary losses__

-        Loss by a dealer in securities from the sale or exchange of any security shall, except as otherwise provided in section 582(c), (relating to bond, etc., losses of banks), in no event be considered as ordinary loss if at any time after November 19, 1951, the security was clearly identified in the dealer’s records as a security held for investment.
+        Loss by a dealer in securities from the sale or exchange of any security shall, except as otherwise provided in section 582(c), (relating to bond, etc., losses of banks), in no event be considered as ordinary loss if at any time the security was clearly identified in the dealer’s records as a security held for investment.

     (c) __Definition of security__